aneeshjv96/Amazon-Review-Sentiment-Analysis-NLP/README.md

   d.
 Logistic Regressor Classification

 ## Model improvement
-The data i.e *Clothing_small.json* has generated a very low f1scores hence, I decided to re-model the data using bigger data having 20000 reviews set - *Clothing_20000.json*
+- The data i.e *Clothing_small.json* has generated a very low f1scores hence, I decided to re-model the data using bigger data having 20000 reviews set - *Clothing_20000.json*
+- After uploading this file I created a evely distributing function that distributed even number of 'POSITIVE' & 'NEGATIVE' reviews which numbered at 1637 each.

 ## Data Evaluation
 - Verified the model using r2 and f1 scores and with few examples